 When a franchise agreement is made, there are two parts that can be clearly distinguished: the franchisor (the company that gives away the rights to market its product) and the franchisee (the investor that acquires the rights).
 Through this contract, both obligations and rights are established for both parties.
 The franchisor is entitled to receive payments corresponding to the right of entry and a periodic royalty agreed upon.

 It also has the power:

 In return, the franchisor must provide the know-how, patents, supplies and all the necessary elements for the operation of the business.
 On the other hand, the franchisee has the right to receive the preparation and technical training required to manage the operations of the company.

-Their obligations are to pay the right and royalties, maintain constant coordination with the franchisor and respect the established policies regarding quality, price, customer service, among others.
+Their obligations are to pay the right and royalties, maintain constant coordination with the franchisor and respect the established policies regarding quality, price and customer service, among others.